-In 1896 Just was sent to attend the high school of the Colored Normal Industrial, Agricultural & Mechanical College (later named South Carolina State University).
+In 1896, Just was sent to attend the high school of the Colored Normal Industrial, Agricultural & Mechanical College (later named South Carolina State University).
 Believing that he would receive a superior education by attending a college preparatory school in the North, Just enrolled in Kimball Union Academy in New Hampshire in 1900.
-Although he was Kimball Union’s only black student, Just recalled being in a warm and welcoming environment where he excelled in social activities and academics.
+Although he was Kimball Union’s only Black student, Just recalled being in a warm and welcoming environment where he excelled in social activities and academics.
 After graduation from Kimball Union, Just entered Dartmouth College in 1903.
 In contrast to his experience at Kimball Union, Just felt alone and socially isolated at Dartmouth.
-Nonetheless, Just graduated magna cum laude in biology in 1907 and took a minor in history.
+Nonetheless, he graduated magna cum laude in biology with a minor in history in 1907.
 He was also elected to Phi Beta Kappa.

 After receiving his degree, Just accepted a position at Howard University as an instructor of rhetoric and English.
 In 1910, he joined the Department of Biology and was appointed professor in 1912.
 In 1911 he helped to found Omega Psi Phi Fraternity when three Howard University students (Edgar Amos Love, Oscar James Cooper, and Frank Coleman), approached him about establishing the first Black fraternity on campus.
 Howard’s White faculty and administration initially opposed the idea, but he worked to mediate the controversy and on December 15, 1911, Omega Psi Phi, Alpha Chapter, was chartered on Howard’s campus.
 Just later joined Sigma Pi Phi Fraternity.